Ituri conflict: Escalation

 By March 2, 2018, after the second deadly attack in March over land disputes between have reignited a long-dormant ethnic conflict and caused thousands to flee, the United Nations warned that the DRC was at a "breaking point" with ten million Congolese needing humanitarian aid and 4.5 million internally displaced.
 The BBC reported March 2 that the army said it had separated the fighters from one another.
 At least 33 and as many as 49 people had been killed, some of them beheaded.

 By March 3, 2018, thousands of people were fleeing the violence that resulted in over one hundred casualties.

-In the spring of 2018, a total of 350,000 people from Ituri had fled the violence with about 50,000 making Lake Albert crossing to Uganda.
+In the spring of 2018, 350,000 people from Ituri had fled the violence, with about 50,000 making Lake Albert crossing to Uganda.

-On 10 June, suspected Hema armed actors killed Lendu traders on a road leading to the Hema village of Bembu-Nizi.
+On June 10, suspected Hema armed actors killed Lendu traders on a road leading to the Hema village of Bembu-Nizi.
 In retaliation, Lendu burned down nearby Hema villages and killed the people living in those villages.
 By the end of June 160 were killed and about 360,000 people were displaced.

 In response to these attacks, the FARDC launched Operation Zaruba ya Ituri ("Ituri storm") in June.
 This new operation was aimed at getting rid of the militias in Ituri.
-At first the army was able to liberate several areas, including the Cooperative for the Development of the Congo (CODECO) stronghold of Wago forest on 26 June.
+At first the army was able to liberate several areas, including the Cooperative for the Development of the Congo (CODECO) stronghold of Wago forest on June 26.
 But the dispersed militiamen were able to gain the protection of people in ethnic Lendu communities, allowing them to spread their terror in even more civilian territories including internally displaced person (IDP) camps.
 They were also soon able to retake localities that they were just kicked out of.